livewires/you-win/docs/sheets/2-animation.md

     You'll need to add a second `if` block.

-    Hint: the left-hand side of the world is where `x = 0`...
+    Hint: the left-hand side of the world is where _X = 0_...

   * Check that the bullets still come from the face, and head toward your finger!